The Nutritional Needs of Babies from Six to 12 Months

-Zinc is a crucial part of our body’s natural immune system, which explains why it’s so essential for your little one!
+Zinc plays an important role in our body’s immune system, which explains why it’s so essential for your little one!
 Just like iron, it also supports your baby’s physical growth and development.

-Babies can get sufficient amounts of zinc from breastmilk for the first six months, while infant formula will usually provide zinc supplements.
-After six months, babies will need additional zinc from their weaning diet.
+Babies can get sufficient amounts of zinc from breastmilk or formula milk for the first six months.
+After six months, it’s a good idea to include additional zinc in the weaning diet.

 Zinc in Baby Food

 Some zinc-rich foods to incorporate in your little one’s diet include:

 - Wholegrain foods, such as brown bread or wholegrain cereals

 Omega-3 fatty acids support the healthy development of your baby’s eye and brain.
 They are referred to as essential fatty acids, meaning the body can’t make them itself and they must be obtained from the diet.